sasgithub/Data_Analytics_cs/case-study/viz/Difference_in_Ride_Proportions_Weekday-Weekend.md

 - **Weekday-dominant hours:**
   - Strong peaks in the **morning (7–9 AM)** and **late afternoon (4–6 PM)**.
-  - Consistent with commuter patterns among customers using non-tourist stations.
+  - Consistent with commuter patterns among Customers using non-tourist stations.

 - **Weekend-dominant hours:**
   - Midday and early afternoon (**10 AM–3 PM**) show higher weekend share, likely indicating recreational or leisure use.